Lily Kempson

 Lily Kempson (17 January 1897 – 21 January 1996) was an Irish revolutionary who took part in the 1916 Easter Rising in Dublin.
-Born Elizabeth Anne Kempson in County Wicklow, Ireland, she is remembered as an trade union activist and lecturer, as well as an insurrectionist in the Irish Citizen Army.
+Born Elizabeth Anne Kempson in County Wicklow, Ireland, she is remembered as a trade union activist and lecturer, as well as an insurrectionist in the Irish Citizen Army.
 She was the last surviving participant of the Easter Rising.